Fair features large variety of food options

 Granges has been serving the public at the fair for decades.

 The Grange is a fraternal organization that encourages families to unite in promoting economic and political well-being of the community and agriculture.
-Members of three local chapters — Wakeman, New London and Fitchville — work together at the faith booth — their biggest fundraiser.
+Members of local chapters — Wakeman and New London — work together at the faith booth, which is their biggest fundraiser.
+Other groups, including the Western Reserve cheerleaders, partner with them.

 Laura Landis, who has been a Grange member for more than 20 years, said her favorite part of volunteering at the fair is "talking to all of the people."